Lancer is available ( Updated 11-25-2022 )

-This handsome boy, around 3 years old, faced a catastrophic limb injury prior to landing with us.
+This handsome boy, around 3-5 years old, faced a catastrophic limb injury prior to landing with us.
 He was likely hit by a car, but we can’t say for certain.
 What we know for certain is that we couldn't say no and knew we had to help him!

-Handsome and sweet Lancer was picked up as a stray by Animal Control.
+Sweet Lancer was picked up as a stray by Animal Control.
 He was non weight bearing on his front left leg and seemed to be in a lot of pain.
 The shelter had an X-ray done to check out the leg.
 The radiographs showed multiple fractures of the Ulna and of the Radius.
 The shelter sent an email out saying that this dog had to be rescued by 4pm.
 At first glance, we didn't think we could take on yet another complicated medical case, but we also couldn't stand the thought of Lancer being euthanized and we sent a volunteer transporter out to pick him up.
 Lancer went straight to our vet where his X-rays were evaluated and it was decided that the best outcome for him would be amputation, as his fractures were displaced and pretty old.
 (His leg had been left broken and mangled for some time.)
 We can't imagine how painful this was for him, but you’d never know it based on his personality. 💙

 The minimum adoption donation for adults is $375 and the adoption donation for puppies is $500.
-This amount only partially covers the cost of veterinary care, boarding fees, and other miscellaneous expenses involved in the temporary care and adoption of our dogs and is tax deductible.
+This amount only partially covers the cost of veterinary care, boarding fees, and other miscellaneous expenses involved in the temporary care and adoption of our dogs and is tax deductible when permitted by law.
 The adoption donation provides that all dogs will be spayed or neutered, receive current vaccinations, and are microchipped.
 If not, arrangements will be made on an individual basis ( i.e., puppies who will need to be altered by 6 mos old).
 Special consideration may be given to those willing to adopt older dogs or dogs with physical problems.